jberclaz/doorbell/README.md

 ## Troubleshooting
+### SD card formatting
 Formatting the SD card with any OS formatter (Windows, Linux) failed.
 While the card was readable on both OS, the Arduino board could not handle the file system.
 I had to use this [formatting application](https://www.sdcard.org/downloads/formatter/) to successfully format a card that the Arduino could read.

+### Program uploading
+Once you have uploaded your first program, the Arduino will always go to deep sleep while it is not playing a tune.
+This is an issue, because a new program cannot be uploaded while the board is in deep sleep.
+The solution is to press the /reset/ button *twice*.
+The orange light will blink and the board is then ready for a new upload.